Shrirampq/github-final-project/CONTRIBUTING.md

 # Contributing

-Contributions are welcome.
-Please create a branch for your changes, make clear and meaningful commits, and submit a pull request for review.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Please ensure that your changes are tested before submitting them.
+Please create a branch for your changes, make clear and meaningful commits, test your changes, and submit a pull request for review.